Bay Area Hiker Links and Recommended Reading

 The Jepson Manual: Higher Plants of California, edited by James

-this book from Amazon.com).
-The Jepson Manual is the classic source
+C. Hickman.
+The Jepson Manual is the classic source for California plant

-for California plant identification.
-If you are a serious student of wild vegetation,
+identification.
+If you are a serious student of wild vegetation, you may want

 Complete Garden Guide to the Native Shrubs of California, by Glenn